carbon-language/carbon-lang/toolchain/docs/adding_features.md

 `InstNamer::CollectNamesInBlock` should only be called once per `InstBlockId`.
-To accomplish this, there should be one instruction kind that "owns" the instruction block, and will have a case in `InstNamer::CollectNamesInBlock` that visits the `InstBlockId` recursively.
+To accomplish this, there should be one instruction kind that "owns" the instruction block, and will have a case in `InstNamer::CollectNamesInBlock` that visits the `InstBlockId`.
 That instruction kind will typically use `FormatTrailingBlock` in the `sem_ir/formatter.cpp` to list the instructions in curly braces (`{`...`}`).
 Other instructions that reference that `InstBlockId` will use the default rendering that has just the instruction names in parens